 Washington County will be distributing a community update message via email once daily, typically in the afternoon, which will include updated COVID-19 information and statistics.
 If you’re interested in receiving the daily update message, sign up here.

-Washington County Board of Supervisors Chairman Samuel J. Hall has declared a State of Emergency for Washington County, effective as of 2:00 PM on March 16, 2020, and will remain in effect for the next thirty days, or until rescinded.
+Washington County Board of Supervisors Chairman Samuel J. Hall declared a State of Emergency for Washington County, initially effective as of 2:00 PM on March 16, 2020.
 The State of Emergency allows the county to continue facilitating the ongoing response to COVID-19 and to provide the County of Washington and local organizations with the flexibility needed to respond to this imminent threat to public health, safety and quality of life.

 STAY HOME.
 STOP THE SPREAD.
 SAVE LIVES.